dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 <?# Warning "You **MUST** unbind the vertex array first, before unbinding the other buffers.
 If you forget to do it in this order, the buffer will be unbound from the vertex buffer, meaning you'll see incorrect results when you render the object." /?>

+If you want to see the resulting code so far, you can see it [here](../sources/1.2.8-finished-setup.md).

 ## Drawing to the screen
 It's finally time to draw to the screen!
 That was a lot of setup work we just did there.
-While it may seem like a lot to understand at first, the resulting code is actually relatively small, and